 My primary technical contributions concern the formalization and verification of a litany of microprocessor designs.
 These efforts involved specifying several microprocessor designs at the ISA level.
 To represent the designs of these microprocessor, I formalized several hardware descriptions languages (HDLs); these HDLs were formalized using the logic of the theorem-proving systems.
 Derivatives of my tools, developed on top of the ACL2 system, are now used by AMD, Centuar Technology, and IBM to help assure that their microprocessor designs are correct.

 In the ten years I have been with UT Austin, I have supervised seven PhD students.
-I am presently (fall, 2012) supervising two PhD students.
+I am presently (Fall, 2014) supervising five PhD students.

 In 1985, I was the first to mechanically verify the correctness of the FM8501 microprocessor design using a theorem-proving program.

 In 1990, Bishop Brock and I published a formal specification of the DUAL-EVAL HDL, which was used to specify the gate-level design of the FM9001 microprocessor.
 We mechanically verified the FM9001 DUAL-EVAL-based design; this design was translated into LSI Logic's Network Description Language (NDL).
 LSI Logic manufactured the FM9001 design; we extensively tested the resulting FM9001 microprocessor and never found an error.
 As far as I know, this is the only formally verified microprocessor design that has been manufactured.

 While working at IBM, I (along with Will Adams and Damir Jamsek) developed the Verisym array verification tool.
 This tool provided for a proof-based approach for assuring the correctness of arrays (e.g., caches, TLBs, register files, etc.) In modern microprocessor design, arrays account for more transistors than all other components combined.